Last Updated: March 18, 2026 by Nagabhushanam Peddi

 In Alabama, your LLC’s name must be distinguishable from other entities, cannot contain words that might confuse your LLC with a government agency, and must end with “LLC” or “L.L.C.”
 Certain restricted words require additional paperwork or a licensed individual to be part of your LLC.

 No, you cannot reserve a name through the name search platform.
-However, once you've confirmed the availability of a name, you can reserve it for up to four months by filing a name reservation request online with the Alabama Secretary of State’s online services portal and paying the applicable fee.
+However, once you’ve confirmed the availability of a name, you can reserve it for a full year by filing a name reservation request online with the Alabama Secretary of State’s online services portal and paying the applicable fee.